 The five special email addresses are constructed differently for domain names that begin with "www" or wildcard names beginning with an asterisk (*).
 ACM removes the leading "www" or asterisk and email is sent to the administrative addresses formed by pre-pending admin@, administrator@, hostmaster@, postmaster@, and webmaster@ to the remaining portion of the domain name.
 For example, if you request a certificate for www.example.com, email is sent to the WHOIS contacts, as described previously, plus firstname.lastname@example.org rather than email@example.com.
 The remaining four special email addresses are similarly formed.

-After you request a certificate, you can display the list of email addresses to which the email was sent for each domain using the ACM console, AWS CLI, or APIs.
+After you request a certificate, you can display the list of email addresses to which the email was sent for each domain using the ACM console, Amazon CLI, or APIs.

 Q: Can I configure the email addresses to which the certificate approval request is sent?

 No, but you can configure the base domain name to which you want the validation email to be sent.
 The base domain name must be a superdomain of the domain name in the certificate request.
 For example, if you want to request a certificate for server.domain.example.com but want to direct the approval email to firstname.lastname@example.org, you can do so using the Amazon CLI or API.
 See ACM CLI Reference and ACM API Reference for further details.